Strategy | Quantum-Assured PNT

 The ADF’s assured PNT capability will integrate emerging quantum technologies with conventional solutions to provide sensitivity, accuracy and precision over extended timeframes and under a range of operationally relevant conditions in the absence of GNSS signals.

-- Development, miniaturisation and maturation of quantum clocks, accelerometers, magnetometers and gravimeters.
+- The miniaturisation and maturation of advanced quantum sensing and measurement technologies applicable to PNT, including atomic clocks, quantum accelerometers, magnetometers and gravimeters.